kim-ras-sn/tfc-cpg-azure_mysql_database/README.md

 This Repository is for demo of ServiceNow Cloud Provisioning and Governance (CPG) Use on own risk

-This is for creating a simple MySql database instnce
+This is for creating a simple MySql database server insstance